ekecolin/OMEGAproject/README.md

 ### Installing

 #### PDF to Pinecone
+1. Go to the srcofpdf folder
-1. Install `npm install -g ts-node`
+2. Install `npm install -g ts-node`
-2. Install `npm install pdf-parse`
+3. Install `npm install pdf-parse`
-3. To execute, run: `ts-node scripts/createIndex.ts
+4. To execute, run: `ts-node scripts/createIndex.ts
-4. To start on your server, run 'npm run dev'
+5. To start on your server, run 'npm run dev'

 #### Discord bot
+1. Open another terminal to run the discod bot
-1. To execute, run: 'node discordgamebot.js'
+2. To execute, run: 'node discordgamebot.js'